carpentries-incubator/hpc-intro/_episodes/06-rmarkdown-example.md

 <img src="../fig/rmd-plot-example-1.png" title="plot of chunk plot-example" alt="plot of chunk plot-example" style="display: block; margin: auto;" />

-For the challenges and their solutions, you need to pay attention to the where the `>` go and where to leave blank lines.
-Otherwise, you can include chunks in it to include instructions and solutions.
+For the challenges and their solutions, you need to pay attention to where the `>` go and where to leave blank lines.
+You can include code chunks in both the instructions and solutions.
 For instance this:

 ```
 > ## Challenge: Can you do it?